 The Board of Directors oversees the work of the CEO and is responsible for ensuring that the organisation, management and guidelines for managing the company's funds are appropriate.
-The Board is also responsible for ensuring that the company is organised in such a way that its internal control is appropriate.
-The Board is also responsible for developing and following up the company's strategies through plans and objectives, decisions on acquisitions and divestments of activities, major investments, appointments of and remuneration for the management team as well as day-today follow-ups during the year.
+The Board is also responsible for ensuring that the company is organised in such a way that its internal control is appropriate and effective.
+The Board is also responsible for developing and following up the company's strategies through planning, establishing targets and making decisions on the acquisition and divestment of operations, major investments, appointments of and remuneration for the management team as well as day-to-day follow-ups during the year.
 The Board approves the budget and annual accounts.